Jewish Studies

 Prerequisite: instructor permission.

-Attributes: General Education - Humanities, Satisfies 2000 Words of Writing Requirement
+Attributes: Satisfies 2000 Words of Writing Requirement

 REL 4209 Dead Sea Scrolls and Early Jewish Literature 3 Credits